leander-42/leander-42.github.io/README.md

 # Welcome

 My name is Leander Rankwiler.
-I am a full-time ML enthusiaist and currently, also a part-time paragliding tandem master.
-I graduated with the MSc data science at the BFH in Bern, Switzerland.
-My thesis is titled  **"Evaluating Bias in German and Dutch NLP Models"**.
+I am a machine learning enthusiast and currently a part-time tandem paragliding pilot.
+I hold a Master's degree in Data Science from BFH in Bern, Switzerland, where I completed my thesis titled:  **"Evaluating Bias in German and Dutch NLP Models"**.
 This work was conducted under the supervision of [Prof. Dr. Mascha Kurpicz-Briki](https://www.bfh.ch/de/ueber-die-bfh/personen/diqa4uibb7gl/).

 The thesis is part of the broader [European Research Project on Biases in AI](https://www.biasproject.eu/), which aims to uncover and mitigate the inherent biases that exist within current language models.
 A part of my thesis was accepted at SwissText2024, see preprint [here](https://www.swisstext.org/programme/).
 The code is published on [github](https://github.com/BFH-AMI/BIAS) and a meta description of the code can be found on [arxiv](https://arxiv.org/abs/2407.18689).